 - Commission rates tend to be a lot lower due to high competition and sales volume.

 - The larger the site, generally the more competition there is amongst affiliate marketers.

 - Product quality can range dramatically.

-Affiliate networks are another good much higher to locate and utilise affiliate programs for your website.
+Affiliate networks are another good option to locate and utilise affiliate programs for your website.
 Affiliate networks are slightly different to marketplace networks in that they do not list products to sell as such.
 Rather, they act as an intermediary between the merchants/vendors that offer affiliate programs and affiliate marketers.
-They link you to all of their listed programs and handle the commissions, payment details and taxes etc as a single process.
+They link you to all of their listed programs and handle the commissions, payment details and taxes etc. as a single process.